-For multiple robots that cooperate to reach a shared goal in a dynamic environment, we propose a proficiency-aware multi-robot actor-critic algorithm derived from \cite{maddpg} so that higher efficiency can be achieved by deploying selected heterogeneous robots based on their varied capabilities.
-The algorithm utilizes a framework of centralized training with decentralized execution, which eases the training process in a non-stationary environment, together with a proficiency-aware mechanism, which exploits the advantage of the available robot capabilities to facilitate robot teaming in different environments.

-\textbf{Preliminaries.} We consider a multi-robot cooperation and competition problem, which means that the robots are of shared and conflict goals.
-The problem with $N$ robots typically consists of a sequential set of states $S$ modelling the positions and the conditions of all robots in the world, a set of robot actions $A_1,A_2,...,A_N$ constricting all the safe movements allowed given the specific physical features of robots, and a set of observations $O_1,O_2,...,O_N$ for each robot.
-For the next time step, each robot decides how to move according to a policy $\boldsymbol{\pi}_{\theta_i}(a_i|o_i)$, where policy parameters are denoted by $\theta = \{\theta_1,...,\theta_N\}$.
+\textbf{Preliminaries.} Considering a multi-robot cooperation and competition problem in which the robots have shared and conflicting goals.
+The problem with $N$ robots typically consists of a sequential set of states $S$ modelling the positions and the conditions of the robots, a set of robot actions $A_1,A_2,...,A_N$ constricting all the safe movements according to the specific physical features of robots, and a set of observations $O_1,O_2,...,O_N$ for each robot.
+Each robot decides how to take action according to the policy $\boldsymbol{\pi}_{\theta_i}(a_i|o_i)$, where policy parameters are denoted by $\theta = \{\theta_1,...,\theta_N\}$.
 By adopting the policy, robots reach new states described by the state transition function $T: S \times A_1 \times A_2 \times ... \times A_N \mapsto S$.
-Upon the new state, each robot receives a reward $r_i: S \times A_i \mapsto \mathbb{R}$.
-Restricted by its perceiving ability and real world obstacles, each robot obtains a distinctive local observation $o_i: S \mapsto O_i$.
-Robot aims at maximizing its own expected aggregate objective,
+Upon reaching the new state, each robot receives a reward $r_i: S \times A_i \mapsto \mathbb{R}$.
+Restricted by perceiving ability of robot and real world limitations, each robot obtains a distinctive local observation $o_i: S \mapsto O_i$.
+This paper considers a case of two multi-robot teams with different objectives and receiving varied even adversarial rewards.
+Each robot aims at maximizing its own expected aggregate objective,

-where discounted reward $R_i = \sum^{T}_{t=0} \gamma^{t}r_{i,t}$ and discounted factor $\gamma \in [0,1]$.
+where discounted reward $R_i = \sum^{TIME}_{t=0} \gamma^{t}r_{i,t}$ and discounted factor $\gamma \in [0,1]$.